Monday, May 21, 2012

 Bah.
 I tossed the rubber doo-hickey entirely and just lower them into the wells with my extending magnet pick-em-up thingamajig.

-4. Slow Joe Crow Said,
+4. Slow Joe Crow says

 I know the feeling, the extra deep 5/8″ spark plug socket in my toolbox dates from my 16V Scirocco (87 engine in an 81 body) with very deep spark plug wells.
 A locking extension would have helped, because after you tighten the spark plug, getting the rubber doughnut to release its grip can be a problem, although needle nose vise grips are great for pulling sockets off of spark plugs.

-5. USA#1 Said,
+5. USA#1 says

 MAC tools makes a great spark plug socket if you have a chevy V8 with headers and